ilpersi/BHBot/README.md

 - `set`: sets a setting line, just like from a 'settings.ini' file.
 Example: "set raids 1 3 100", or "set difficulty 70".
 Note that this overwritten setting is NOT saved to the 'settings.ini' file!
 Once you issue <reload> command, it will get discharged.
 - `readouts`: will reset readout timers (and hence immediately commence reading out resources).

-## Multiple Instances

-If you want to run 2 instances of bot in parallel (or even more), then you'll probably need to run two instances of chromedriver as well (at least on Windows).
-That can be done, but needs some adjustments.
-First of all, you'll need to run your chromedriver like this:
-`chromedriver.exe --port=9550`
-(in case you want your chromedriver to run on port 9550).
-The next chromedriver instance will run e.g. on port 9551, so we'll run it like this: `chromedriver.exe --port=9551`.
-You will  need to run the chromedrivers in separate folders as they create a chrome_profile settings folder in the current directory.
-Now, in order to tell the bot to connect to chromedriver on one of these ports, you'll need to run it like this:
-`bhbot.jar chromedriveraddress 127.0.0.1:9550`.
-This will make sure that the bot will connect to the first chromedriver instance.
-The second bot instance should be run like this:
-`bhbot.jar chromedriveraddress 127.0.0.1:9551`.
-This should make two bots run in parallel without disturbing each other.

-Note that due to Flash this can be quiet resource intensive.
-Due to the slow nature of energy regeneration if you wish to run multiple accounts on Windows it is more effective to use a cron-like service (E.G [Z-Cron](https://www.z-cron.com/)) to stagger running and stopping multiple accounts, generally you only need to run the bot for 30 minutes to use 8 hours of shards/energy/tokens/tickets regeneration.

 ## Finally

 Hopefully this bot will prove useful to you, if you have any questions just raise an issue!
 Enjoy :-)